 A grazing muzzle, when used effectively and appropriately, can be a very useful tool.
 It allows you to manage your animal’s weight whilst still allowing them to have time out grazing.

-However, they do need to be used carefully and the following are some tips (not exhaustive) to help you do this.
+Muzzles should be used carefully.
+The following are some tips (not exhaustive) to help you do this.

 - Horses should have constant access to water.

-- Total restriction muzzles (that prevent access to grass and water) are very unlikely to be suitable and should only be utilized under specific, very short-term circumstances or as recommended by your veterinarian.
+- Total restriction muzzles (that prevent access to grass and water) are very unlikely to be suitable for most horses.
+They should only be utilized under specific, very short-term circumstances or as recommended by your veterinarian.

-- It is important to ensure that grass can be accessed through the base of the muzzle.
+- Grass needs to be accessed through the base of the muzzle.
 If, for example, the grass is too short or too long, then it might be impossible or extremely difficult for the horse or pony to access the grass.
 This could result in abnormal or ‘stressed’ behavior.

-- Must be fitted to your animal according to the manufacturer’s guidelines.
+- Fit a muzzle to your animal according to the manufacturer’s guidelines.
 (This can sometimes be quite confusing.
 Asking for help from someone who has already used that type of muzzle can be very helpful.)

-- Muzzles should not be too tight fitting and should be designed so that they will break away if the horse gets into difficulties.
+- Muzzles should ‘break away’ if the horse gets into difficulties.

 - Remember that even if your horse keeps getting its muzzle off, you do not want to attach it so firmly that it could not break away if it gets caught.
 Try a different style of muzzle and/or check that the grazing is suitable for muzzle use.

-- For ‘close fitting’ muzzles with a central access hole, the muzzle should be positioned such that there is at rest a 1-inch (25-mm) gap between the base of the muzzle and the horse’s nose.
+- For ‘close fitting’ muzzles with a central access hole, the muzzle should be positioned such that there is at least about 1-inch (25-mm) gap between the base of the muzzle and the horse’s nose.
 This enables the muzzle hole to be positioned below the incisors.
-There needs also to be a gap (0.5 inches or 12 mm) around the edge of the muzzle to allow movement of the jaw.
+There needs also to be a gap (about 0.5 inches or 12 mm) around the edge of the muzzle to allow movement of the jaw.

 - Watch the horse grazing with the muzzle and adjust as required.

-- An adaptation period is normally required.
+Grazing muzzles require an adaptation period.
 Therefore, do not leave horses/ponies for long periods of time when first fitted with a muzzle.

-- Some horses even need to be positively encouraged to use the hole/slats to graze.
+- You can encourage horses to use the hole/slats to graze.
 Try introducing cut blades of grass through the hole or providing a treat (mint/carrot) in a similar way.

-- Horses/ponies should not be left unsupervised while wearing muzzles until they have been observed to graze and drink.
+- Don’t leave horses/ponies unsupervised while wearing muzzles until they have been observed to graze and drink.

 - Check that the fencing and gates are suitable for use by animals with a grazing muzzle.
 You don’t want them to get caught.